ONSdigital/csv-to-csvw-action/README.md

 ### Observing the outputs

 Now we are ready to explore the outputs produced by the action.
 First look at the `out` folder within the repository.
-If you are using the GitHub Desktop Client or the Github Command Line Interface, make sure to run `git pull` beforehand.
 The `out` folder now consists of the CSV-Ws and inspect command logs generated for inputs committed to the repository.

+>NOTE: If you are using the GitHub Desktop Client or the Github Command Line Interface, make sure to run `git pull` beforehand.

 ![The images shows the output stored in out folder which contains the CSV-Ws.](docs/images/out_folder.png "Out Folder")

 Then download the artifacts produced by the GitHub action.
 The downloaded folder consists of the CSV-Ws and inspect command logs.
 ![The image shows the out folder downloaded from GitHub artifacts.
 It contains the generated CSV-Ws.](docs/images/artifact_folder.png "Artifact Folder")

-Finally, open the GitHub Pages URL noted in Step 2 in the preferred web browser.
+Finally, open the GitHub Pages URL (noted in Step 2 of the previous section) in the preferred web browser.
 A web page with all the outputs listed with downloadable links will appear in the browser.
 ![The image shows the GitHub Pages site which lists all the CSV-W content generated.](docs/images/github_pages_web_page.png "GitHub Pages Site")

+## Reporting issues

+If you have encountered any issues when using the csv-to-csvw action, please raise them at our [Csv-to-csvw Action Issues Page](https://github.com/GSS-Cogs/csv-to-csvw-action/issues).